ioccc-src/winner/1989/README.md

 This year, the Grand Prize was given to the most useful program.

-The ["Strangest abuse of the rules"](jar.1/indx.html) award was given this year to stress the fact that starting in 1990, compiling entries must result an executable regular file.
+The ["Strangest abuse of the rules"](jar.1/indx.html) award was given this year to stress the fact that starting in 1990, compiling entries must result a regular executable file.

 The Makefile always uses the portable version of the ["Best self modifying program"](fubar/indx.html) because there is no loss of functionality in using it.
 In the case of the ["Best game"](tromp/README) entry, however, some functionality is lost in the portable version and so the Makefile uses the original program.
-System V users may need to change the Makefile to use the s5 version.
-See the hint files or the Makefile for details.

 [Rules](rules.txt) and results were posted to comp.lang.c, comp.sources.unix, and
 alt.sources.
 They have been made available on a wide number of USENET